googlefonts/Signika/docs/02-grade-axis/README.md

 Probably due to the light masters having a value of `0`, while the light instances have a weight value of `50`.

 - [ ] make script to set the designspace in the glyphs file to something more "regular" / gridded

+It appears that it may not be possible to export a 2-axis variable font with just 3 masters.
+Here's a relevant GitHub Issue: https://github.com/googlei18n/fontmake/issues/454#issuecomment-431494121